Pale Rider: Production

 Pale Rider was primarily filmed in the Boulder Mountains and the Sawtooth National Recreation Area in central Idaho, just north of Sun Valley in late 1984.
 The opening credits scene featured the jagged Sawtooth Mountains south of Stanley.
 Train-station scenes were filmed in Tuolumne County, California, near Jamestown.

-Scenes of a more established Gold Rush town (in which Eastwood's character picks up his pistol at a Wells Fargo office) were filmed in the real Gold Rush town of Columbia, also in Tuolumne County.
+Scenes of a more established Gold Rush town (in which Eastwood's character picks up his pistols at a Wells Fargo office) were filmed in the real Gold Rush town of Columbia, also in Tuolumne County.